Brand Protection

 Key Points

-• Senders will also need to set SPF and DKIM records per domain and ensure alignment, as well as use ARC authentication for forwarded messages.
+• Senders also need to set SPF and DKIM records per domain and ensure alignment, as well as use ARC authentication for forwarded messages.

-New Email Send Requirements in 2024
+Email Send Requirements

-Google and Yahoo! are changing the rules that apply to senders with over 5,000 daily emails going to Google and Yahoo! accounts.
-As of February 2024, senders will need to implement an active DMARC policy.
+Back in February 2024, Google and Yahoo! changed the rules that applied to senders with over 5,000 daily emails going to Google and Yahoo! accounts.
+Senders are required to have an active Domain-based Message Authentication, Reporting and Conformance (DMARC) policy.

-What Prompted this Change?
+What Prompted These Requirements?

 There are additional benefits to this as well.
 Domains that have DMARC in place have improved inbox placement, meaning emails are less likely to be flagged as spam or rejected outright.